sei-international/NemoMod.jl/README.md

 NEMO's Julia code is made available under the Apache License, Version 2.0.
 See [LICENSE.md](LICENSE.md) for details, including attribution requirements and limitations on use.

 The initial versions of NEMO were informed by version 2017_11_08 of the [Open Source Energy Modelling System (OSeMOSYS)](https://github.com/OSeMOSYS/OSeMOSYS), which was also released under the Apache License, Version 2.0.

-# For more information

-The NEMO team includes several SEI staff: [Jason Veysey](https://www.sei.org/people/jason-veysey/), [Charlie Heaps](https://www.sei.org/people/charles-heaps/), and [Taylor Binnington](https://www.sei.org/people/taylor-binnington/).
-Please feel free to contact any of us for more information or if you have questions.